Reactive-Network/reactive-bounties/README.md

   - Implement automated governance mechanisms where voting results are executed automatically upon meeting a threshold of collected votes or when a time limit expires.

 - **Automated One-Step Swap - 600**
-On DEXes, a user needs to approve funds with one transaction and then execute the swap with another.
-Use Reactive Smart Contracts to reduce this process to one step for the user.
+  - On DEXes, users typically need to approve funds with one transaction and then execute the swap with another.
+Use Reactive Smart Contracts to reduce this process to a single step for the user.

 - **Automated Insurance Payouts - 600**
   - Implement automated insurance payouts whenever an insurance event occurs on the relevant oracle.